 The Rise and Fall of the European Low-Cost, Long-Haul Carriers

-You could get essentially any flight for the same price thanks to all that competition.
+That was exactly why major airlines offering full service were forced to lower their fares and compete.
+Thanks to all that competition, you could get essentially any flight for the same price.
 It arguably also brought on the dreaded basic economy model that many full-service carriers have adopted, sadly.

-As a result of unsustainable business conditions, and then the pandemic, none of the aforementioned airlines exist anymore.
+As a result of unsustainable business conditions and then the pandemic, none of the above airlines exist anymore.
 That loss of competition drove transatlantic fares back up.
 Those ticket prices will be missed.

 Dynamics of a Route